henrychronowski/bucharest/README.md

 			   	These branches are mostly for the programmers or designers to mess around with game features.

-			   	If you need a new feature branch to be created, let a Git Master know and they will create one if necessary.

 			   	Keep pushing to these branches while a feature is still in progress, and make sure that you notify the other programmers/designers in Discord when you are going to push and pull from a branch.